 Hearing the Voice of Your Intuition

-Our Intuition is always on; it is never off.
+Our intuition is always on; it is never off.
 The challenge is learning how to hear it.
-Several things get in the way of these messages.
+Several things get in the way of these communications.
 Our hyperactive mind is one chief obstacle.
 Unfortunately, we train our active minds to be in the “on” position.
-It creates a conflict, which presents some challenges when we want to quiet the mind to hear our inner voice.
+It creates a conflict, which presents challenges when we want to quiet the mind to hear our inner voice.

 Silencing Internal Chatter

 How do you exercise intuition?
 First, you must learn to set aside your analytical mind’s constant internal chatter and enter a state of pure consciousness (ground state, transcendental consciousness).

 Many inner work tools require access below the superficial chatter of the inner critic and analytical mind.
 Then, reaching this state of pure consciousness.
 It is significant for the absence of internal dialogue.
 Thus, your intuition can speak with you without interference.
 The process we use for this is Japa meditation, and this is the generic version of Transcendental Meditation (TM) (1).
 TM is the term coined by Maharishi Mahesh Yogi (2).

 The result is a deeper awareness of intuition in waking consciousness.
 This intuitive state operates outside the realm of the analytical mind.
 This awareness level is ever-present and is what Jiddu Krishnamurti (3) refers to as “choice-less action.”
 Similarly, Zen Buddhism has at the center of its practice, learning how to act without consciously choosing.
 Hearing the voice of your intuition is a natural outcome of silencing the mind.